carlonicora/obsidian-rpg-manager/README.md

-# Obsidian Role Playing Game Manager
+# Role Playing Game Manager Obsidian Plugin

 Obsidian Role Playing Game Manager is an Obsidian plugin that helps you plot and manage your tabletop role playing game campaigns.
 It uses [Obsidian Dataview](https://github.com/blacksmithgu/obsidian-dataview) to reference information